PLPAcademy/day-3-assignment-julisunkan/README.md

 C) Open the terminal and type sudo apt install python
 D) Install pip manually

-ANSWER= B) Download Python from the official website
+ANSWER = B) Download Python from the official website

 #Which option should you ensure is checked during Python installation on Windows?